-What I’d like to do is get a sharp rock, attach it to whatever screen you’re click on this on to read, it knocks some sense into you.
+What I’d like to do is get a sharp rock and attach it to whatever screen you click on to read this knocking some sense into you.

 You want to ask me about VO work, huh?

 If you’re still reading, I’ll tell you everything I know about VO.

 What is Voice Over, affectionately shortened, VO?
 VO stands for Voice Over.
 Have you ever heard the spoken whilst witnessing visual content and wonder — ‘where is that sound coming from?’
 Out of the mouth of a paid voice actor!
 Now hear this: a human pays another human to record another being speaking.

 Voice Over is a mic’ed human voice recording audio content prior or live edited into a mosaic of media.
 A paid voice over actor seasons the words you hear.

 This fascinating process starts with ideas.

 Copy generated by canyon recluse screen writers, millionaire nerds crafting sentences in Marilyn Monroe’s old office (currently occupants The Simpson’s writer’s room), copyright editors of ad agencies (like Bates USA) illustrated on Mad Men communicating brand.

 Voice Overs are uniquely packed with a powerful vitality not quite present in other collaborative art forms because they depend on a hidden treasure to reveal info, introduce inventory and establish legacies in a flash of a thought.

 Combined letters become messages for art destinations that include every facet our one and only lives.
 Make sense?
 Like when you are streaming *insert current binge* and you hear a . . .